Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/data_movement.md

   }
 ```

 e.
-The host is blocked until the output is read from FPGA to host.
+The host waits until the output of each iteration is read back to the host.

 ```cpp
   // Wait until all results are copied back to the host before doing the post-processing